Table of Contents

 View on Amazon.com ➜

 We all know that our skin has a love/hate relationship with the sun.
-It feels good on our bodies but if we have too much, we can suffer severe consequences.
+It feels good on our bodies, but if we have too much, we can suffer severe consequences.
 That’s why everyone should be using sunscreen.
-The sun of today is much stronger, and it never hurts to protect yourself and your loved ones.
-Sun Bum is vegan and reef friendly.
+It never hurts to protect yourself and your loved ones.
+Sun Bum is a vegan and reef-friendly brand that is gentle on skin and safe for kids.

 Sunscreen